joaorobertopb/htmlable/README.md

 # Htmlable

-Simple library for abstraction and rendering of html elements.
+Simple PHP library for abstraction and rendering of html elements.

 ## Install